sewoller/A3/Voice Assistant Aided Time Management/Intelligent Personal Assistants as Time Management Tools.md

 This paper [[3571884.3604317.pdf]] explores the idea of using intelligent personal assistants (IPA) (Amazon Alexa, Siri, Google Assistant etc.) as a tool for improving [[Time Management]].
 Current IPA's posses enough functionality to carry out basic time management tasks such as scheduling something in a users calendar or sending a text message when prompted, but the authors of this paper conceptualize an IPA that is able to work proactively to enhance time management.

-This study was carried out in the form of an expert discussion where ideas about pro
+This study was carried out in the form of an expert discussion where ideas about proactive IPAs were shared with two professors, two associate professors and three PhD candidates.
+All of these experts have described significant levels of interest in the fields of:
+	1)personalization, adaptive systems and proactivity